Do you use Excel for SEO? If the answer is “no,” then perhaps you should.

 To be fair, they also look this way when I’m using Keyword Planner.

-But when I’m trying to search those volumes or organize them by highest-to-lowest value, the format presents a bit of a problem.
+However, when I’m trying to search those volumes or organize them by the highest-to-lowest value, the format presents a bit of a problem.

 Excel can’t sort my list based on terms like “10K” or “1M.”
 The M and K throw it off.

 It needs real numbers.

 Thankfully, Excel has a quick SEO formula to help you sort volumes properly.

 First, you want to replace the K and M and convert them into “000” or “000000.”

 Create a new column called “Low to High” or something similar.

 Select a cell in your new column, and insert =SUBSTITUTE:

 Your formula should look something like this: